[HISTORY: Adopted by the Board of Trustees of the Village of Monticello 6-21-1999 by L.L. No. 5-1999. Amendments noted where applicable.]

 Reporting sexual harassment.

-If an individual is subjected to a situation which he/she believes constitutes sexual harassment in violation of this policy, the village recommends that the employee confront the harasser directly and advise the harasser that his/her behavior is not welcomed and will not be tolerated; note that neither this policy nor state/federal law requires that an individual tell an alleged harasser to stop his/her actions.
+If an individual is subjected to a situation which he/she believes constitutes sexual harassment in violation of this chapter, the Village recommends that the employee confront the harasser directly and advise the harasser that his/her behavior is not welcomed and will not be tolerated; note that neither this chapter nor state/federal law requires that an individual tell an alleged harasser to stop his/her actions.
 Employees should feel free to keep written records of any alleged sexual harassment incidents, including the date, time, location, names of people involved, witnesses, if any, and who said or did what to whom.

 If an alleged incident of sexual harassment cannot be resolved directly between the parties involved, a formal complaint should be filed by the affected employee with the employee's immediate supervisor.
 In the event that the employee does not believe it would be appropriate to file the complaint with the immediate supervisor, it may be filed directly to the appropriate department head or to the Village Manager.